 And here is what you will see in the Azure portal.

 When you enable a monitoring solution in a Log Analytics workspace, all the servers in your Azure Stack HCI cluster will report to that workspace and start collecting data relevant to the Windows Event Logs and Windows Performance Counters, so that the solution can generate insights for all the servers in the workspace.

 As shown in this article, Azure Monitor requires the installation of the Microsoft Monitoring Agent (MMA) to collect telemetry data from the Azure Stack HCI servers and push it to the Log Analytics workspace.

-The default condition for the (6 rules) is evaluated based on 60 minutes period and frequency of 10 minutes.
+The default condition for the (6 rules) is evaluated based on 60 minutes period and a frequency of 10 minutes.
 You can change the default settings or create new rules if you want.
 When the count is greater than 1, you will receive an alert.

 As you can see, monitoring and setting up alerts for Azure Stack HCI using Windows Admin Center and Azure Monitor is very simple.

 For more information about Log Analytics in Azure Monitor, please check the following document.